johanberntsson/ozmoo/documentation/manual/manual.md

 The interpreter number is used by a few games to modify the screen output format.
 In Ozmoo we set 2 for Beyond Zork, 7 for C128 builds,  and 8 for other games by default, but -in allows you to try other interpreter numbers.

+## Option -rb[:0|1]

+-rb or -rb:1 enables REU Boost, while -rb:0 disables it.
+REU Boost adds ~160 bytes to the interpreter size.

 ## Option -re[:0|1]

 -re or -re:1 enables extended runtime error checks, while -re:0 disables them.
 They are enabled by default on MEGA65 only.